-S9: Provide an adequate and appropriately-zoned supply of business development sites.
+S8: Provide an adequate and appropriately-zoned supply of business development sites.

 - Create a site readiness team comprised of representatives from permitting authorities as well as general business, real estate, planning and engineering sectors, responsible for proactively identifying mid- and large-scale business development sites and "pre-permitting" them for desired future uses.
 To the extent feasible, prioritize sites located in existing Activity Centers. - Conduct a planning and design charrette to identify potential future development alternatives at the old cannery site on San Juan Island.
 Consider first any possibility of establishing a marine research center with complementary surrounding uses.
-Consider incorporating site into Friday Harbor UGA to address utility issues (e.g. potable water limited if outside UGA). - As part of, or following early site readiness efforts, organize a permit process review team or teams assigned to examine permitting processes for both San Juan County and Town of Friday Harbor.
-The team will be responsible for identifying streamlining opportunities, cost-saving measures and steps than can be taken to incentivize, or at least not deter, desired development.
+Consider incorporating site into Friday Harbor UGA to address utility issues (e.g. potable water limited if outside UGA).

-S10: Continue to improve capacity, efficiency and service levels of physical infrastructure components.
+S9: Continue to improve capacity, efficiency and service levels of physical infrastructure components.